olgaliak/seismic-deeplearning/contrib/segyconverter/README.md

 This script use [segyio](https://github.com/equinor/segyio) for interaction with SEG-Y.

-To use this script, follow these examples:
+To use this script, first activate the `seismic-interpretation` environment defined in this repository's setup instructions:

+`conda activate seismic-interpretation`

+Then follow these examples:

 1) Convert a SEG-Y file to a single npy file of the same dimensions: